marieke-bijlsma/BBMRI_ERIC_data_mover/README.md

 Data will be retrieved from one server, converted to new model and put in the new server.
 Invalid rows are filtered out.

 <h3>Logs of invalid data</h3>
-Logs will be created in /Bbrmi_eric_quality_checker.Two logs will be written:
+Logs will be created in /Bbrmi_eric_quality_checker.
+Two logs will be written:

 | Logfile           | Description                                                                                 |
 |-------------------|---------------------------------------------------------------------------------------------|